alex-but/fortune-teller/README.md

 Users are encouraged to create mock worlds within FortuneTeller, where they include time series of indicators for specific geographical regions.
 This allows for a more accurate simulation and evaluation of investment scenarios.

+The guide for the model structure is documented in [src/models/README.md](src/models/README.md)

 # Developer Guide

 ## Getting started